About App Autoscaler

-As shown in the diagram above, an app has a maximum threshold of 200 milliseconds and a minimum threshold of 80 milliseconds for an HTTP latency metric.
+As shown in the diagram, an app has a maximum threshold of 200 milliseconds and a minimum threshold of 80 milliseconds for an HTTP latency metric.

 If HTTP latency averages 220 milliseconds for 120 seconds, App Autoscaler scales the app up one instance.